tillitis/tkey-verification/README.md

 ## Maintenance

 There are some compiled-in assets.
-Most of these of are in [internal/data/data.go](internal/data/data.go).
+Most of these are in [internal/data/data.go](internal/data/data.go).

 - Application binaries: The device apps used for both vendor signing